Saulteaux First Nation

 Saulteaux First Nation (Ginoozhe-zaaga'iganiing Nakawewag, "the Saulteaux at Jackfish Lake") is a Saulteaux Anishinaabe First Nation band government, whose reserves are located near Cochin, Saskatchewan.
-In February 2012, the First Nation had a total of 1,225 registered members, of which 604 lived on their own reserve.
+In February 2012, the First Nation had a total of 1,225 registered members, of whom 604 lived on their own reserve.

 Reserves

 The Saulteaux First Nation have reserved for themselves 40 discontinuous parcels ranging from 0.2 ha to 3796.2 ha in size for a total 17392 ha.
 Of these tracts, the 3796.2 ha Saulteaux Indian Reserve 159 serves as their main reserve.